eduard93/Cache-MDX2JSON/README.md

 		w:$$$Debug "debugging"
 		if $$$Debug { w "debugging" } else { w "not debugging"}

 Also available are $$$Public and $$$Private macros.
-Evaluates to true based on request port (80 and 443 is public, private otherwise).
+Evaluates to true based on request port (80 and 443 are public, private otherwise).